Why is Legal Writing so Difficult? Those in Law Wonder, How Can I Improve My Legal Writing Skills, and Quickly?

 Passive Voice v.
 Active Voice

 Legal and expository writers should write in the active voice rather than the passive voice in a sentence.
-The active voice is: subject, verb, object.
-On the other hand, passive voice is: object, verb, subject.
-Focus upon the actor who is conducting the action.
-Active voice makes for more persuasive writing.
+The active voice is subject, verb, and object.
+On the other hand, passive voice is object, verb, subject.
+Focus on the actor who is conducting the action.
+An active voice makes for more persuasive writing.
 There are a few occasions when passive voice might be applicable—perhaps if the writer does know who the subject is.
 That said, writing in passive voice is a sure sign of poor writing.

 Examples of Active Voice